Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 MYTH No. 7: If you wear partisan or campaign attire to your polling place, you won’t be allowed to vote.

-THE TRUTH: The law requires that people do not actively campaign within 150 feet of a polling place.
-As long as you are not actively campaigning, feel free to wear your “Make America Great Again” hat or “A Woman’s Place is in the White House” shirt when you vote, as allowed by Florida law.
+THE TRUTH: The law in Florida requires that people do not actively campaign within 150 feet of a polling place.
+However, as long as you are not actively campaigning, feel free to wear your “Make America Great Again” hat or “A Woman’s Place is in the White House” shirt when you vote, as allowed by Florida law.

 HALF-TRUTH No. 8: Pictures are allowed at the polling place.